Is SLO County staff manipulating the redistricting process?

 San Luis Obispo County will consider which redistricting maps to move forward at a special meeting tonight, as the county works to set supervisory district boundaries which will stand for the next decade.

 County staff is promoting four maps drawn in compliance with a partisan proposal to keep Oceano in District 4, which supports the election of candidate Jimmy Paulding over incumbent Lynn Compton.
+Oceano has a majority of voters who register Democrat, while most of District 4 swings Republican.

-Staff took into consideration a letter endorsed by 227 voters and organizations, out of which only six are Republicans, asking that Oceano stay in District 4.
+County staff reviewed a letter endorsed by 227 voters and organizations, including only six Republicans, that asked the supervisors to keep Oceano in District 4.

-In their report, county staff notes that based on the public input, and because it”keeps the town of Oceano in the same district as Arroyo Grande and Nipomo as a community of interest,” with the help of a consultant staff created four draft maps.
+With the help of a consultant, county staff created four draft maps that “keep the town of Oceano in the same district as Arroyo Grande and Nipomo as a community of interest,” and take into account public input, according to the staff report.
 In each map, Oceano remains in District 4 and the city of San Luis Obispo is divided into at least two districts.

 For decades, the state has required that supervisors divide districts based on population numbers, that redistricting complies with the Federal Voting Rights Act of 1965 and that redistricting is not done to favor or discriminate against any political party.

-In 2019, the state passed Assembly Bill 849, which also requires county boards of supervisors to “adopt supervisorial district boundaries using the following criteria as set forth in order of priority:
+In 2019, the state passed Assembly Bill 849, which also requires county boards of supervisors “adopt supervisorial district boundaries using the following criteria as set forth in order of priority:

 “(1) To the extent practicable, supervisorial districts shall be geographically contiguous.
 Areas that meet only at the points of adjoining corners are not contiguous.
 Areas that are separated by water and not connected by a bridge, tunnel, or regular ferry service are not contiguous.